-- Take immediate action to report any criminal offences to the police and social care. - Inform the pupil's placing authority and family as appropriate. - Review the supervision and support arrangements for the pupil accessing the internet. - Check the privacy and security settings on the pupil's devices and account. - Agree what action will be taken to prevent recurrence and reduce risk, the risk assessment should be reviewed and updated.
-Further online safety learning requirements should be considered for the pupil. - 16.6 Digital technology and its related risks are developing rapidly.
-An annual review of the school's approach to online safety will take place, supported by an annual risk assessment that considers and reflects the risks pupils face.
-A free online safety self-review tool for schools can be found at https://absafe.org.uk/ or LGfL online safety audit - 16.7 UKCIS provide a range of resources to support schools to further develop a whole school approach towards online safety: Using external expertise to support online safety education
+- 16.5 If team members become aware of an online incident that is a cause for concern, they should: - Provide reassurance to the child/young person. - Take immediate action to report any criminal offences to the police and social care. - Inform the placing authority and family as appropriate. - Review the supervision and support arrangements for the child/young person accessing the internet and check the privacy and security settings on their devices and account. - Agree what action will be taken to prevent recurrence and reduce risk, the risk assessment should be reviewed and updated.
+Further online safety learning requirements should be considered for the child/young person.

+- 16.6 Digital technology and its related risks are developing rapidly.
+An annual review of the setting's approach to online safety will take place, supported by an annual risk assessment that considers and reflects the risks children and young people face.
+A free online safety self-review tool for schools can be found at https://360safe.org.uk/ or LGfL online safety audit - 16.7 UK Council for Internet Safety (UKCIS) provide a range of resources to support settings to further develop a robust approach towards online safety including: Using external expertise to support online safety education Residential Care Settings Supporting Vulnerable Groups
-Further helpful resources for online safety:

-UK Safer Internet Centre: Appropriate Filtering and Monitoring

-UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings

-DFE Advice Harmful Online Challenges and Online Hoaxes

-National Crime Agency's CEOP education programme: ThinkuKnow
+Further helpful resources for online safety: UK Safer Internet Centre: Appropriate Filtering and Monitoring, Sextortion UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings LGFL Undressed advice for children about being tricked into getting undressed online.
+DFE Advice Harmful Online Challenges and Online Hoaxes National Crime Agency's CEOP education programme: ThinkuKnow and Cyber Choices

-LGFL Undressed provides advice about how to teach children about being tricked into getting undressed online in a fun way without scaring them or explaining the motives of sex offenders.

-17.0 Children who are absent from education
+17.0 CHILDREN WHO ARE ABSENT FROM EDUCATION

-17.1 All staff must be aware of the risks associated with children who are absent from education, for prolonged periods and/ or on repeat occasions that can often be a vital warning sign of a range of safeguarding concerns including neglect, child sexual and child criminal exploitation, forced marriage, FGM, substance misuse or mental health problems.
+17.1 All team members must be aware of the risks associated with children who are absent from education, for prolonged periods and/ or on repeat occasions that can often be a vital warning sign of a range of safeguarding concerns including neglect, child sexual and child criminal exploitation, forced marriage, FGM, substance misuse or mental health problems.